vanhagye/Resume-Website/README.md

 # Resume-Website
-An animated and (soon to be) responsive website to show my work
+An animated and (soon to be) responsive HTML/CSS website built with flexbox and grid to show my work